SkrFractals/Comparser/README.md

 Functions:
 min, max, clamp, exp, ln, log10, sin, cosh, re, im, frac, floor, round, sgn, abs, conj, sqrt, cub, gauss, softmax, gamma, zeta...
 All elementary and component-wise operations and then some.
+Binary operations are chain-applied to the first and second element, then to the result and the third element, and so on.
+So a binary operation like Min can take the minimum for any size vector.
+They return the first element unchanged if it doesn't have a second operand.
-Binary operations will get chain-applied if there are more than 2 terms in the argument vector Unary operations get applied to every term in the vector, recursively
+Unary operations are applied to each element in the nested vector individually.

 eval(<expression>)
 attempts to parse and evaluate every Text in the input